tartley/restful-categories-exercise/README.txt

   * Tested on Windows XP
   * Python 2.7

-Requires Python packages:
+Product code requires the Python packages:

-  * web.py
+  * web.py 0.34

-For development & running tests, also requires Python packages:
+For development & running tests, also requires the Python packages:

-  * nose
+  * nose 1.0.0
-  * mock
+  * mock 0.7.0

 Usage